sambauers/capistrano-committed/README.md

 # How many days beyond the last revision we fetch should we look for commits
 set :committed_commit_buffer, 1

-# Where to upload the report - '%s' is replaced with `current_path` if present.
+# Where to upload the text report - '%s' is replaced with `current_path` if
-# `nil` will stop the report from uploading at all, and print to STDOUT instead.
+# present. `nil` will stop the report from uploading at all, and print to STDOUT
+# instead.
-set :committed_output_path, '%s/public/committed.txt'
+set :committed_output_text_path, '%s/public/committed.txt'

+# Where to upload the html report - '%s' is replaced with `current_path` if
+# present. `nil` will stop the report from uploading at all.
+set :committed_output_html_path, '%s/public/committed.html'

 # This is a regexp pattern that describes issue numbers in commit titles and
 # descriptions.
 This example matches JIRA numbers enclosed in square braces -